 Ryan Price, Solar Estimator, custom tailors solar projects to each client’s specific needs based on the location of the installation site, past energy use and future goals.
 Ryan is motivated to be the best he can be and loves what he does.
 He values working with Solar Works, where every project is unique and merits expert, in-depth attention.
-Ryan has a Project Management Certificate from Sonoma State University, and currently is studying advanced wiring and system design with Solar Energy International for his NABCEP professional certification.
+Ryan has a Project Management Certificate from Sonoma State University and currently is in the process of receiving his NABCEP Professional Certification.
 Born and raised in California, Ryan returned to Sonoma County after traveling and city life to rebuild homes after the devastating 2017 fires, grateful to make a positive difference with his skills in carpentry and construction.
-Growing up with a desire to do everything in his power to reduce pollution, Ryan found a rewarding path in renewable energy to benefit our community and environment.
-He values discipline, hard work and achieving goals: He was an Eagle Scout, and holds a First Degree black belt in Taekwondo.
-Ryan’s a world traveler, adventure enthusiast and nature lover, and his favorite places are off the beaten path: Backpacking, mountain climbing, cycling, running, surfing and swimming in the ocean – and at home, growing trees and vegetables.
+Growing up with a desire to do everything in his power to reduce pollution, Ryan has found a rewarding path in renewable energy to benefit our community and environment.
+He values discipline, hard work and achieving goals: He is an Eagle Scout and holds a First-Degree black belt in Taekwondo.
+Ryan is a world traveler, adventure enthusiast and nature lover, and his favorite places are off the beaten path: Backpacking, mountain climbing, cycling, running, surfing and swimming in the ocean are favorite pastimes – and at home, growing trees and vegetables

 Vicki Vaughn, Financial and Administrative Manager, has been the Solar Works staff member for commercial projects and general business administration since early 2012.
 A graduate of Boston College with a degree in philosophy, Vicki brings a “financial bent” and years of varied and valuable experience to Solar Works, including project management at Stanford University and AmeriCorps service with Habitat for Humanity.
 Vicki is a LEED Accredited Professional and certified CALGreen Inspector.
 Committed to a healthy local community, Vicki is a 2016 Fellow of the Leadership Institute for Ecology and the Economy, a Farm to Pantry board member, and bike-to-and-from work commuter.
 Vicki is happy to report her home solar installation has provided an economic benefit as well as clean electricity in its first year with a $250 refund from Sonoma Clean Power!